giantswarm/docs/src/content/reference/web-interface/app-catalog.md

 weight = 10
 +++

-# The Giant Swarm App Catalog in The Web Interface
+# The Giant Swarm App Catalog in the Web Interface

 This page will give you an overview of how to do some common tasks related to the Giant Swarm App Catalog using our Web Interface.